zjn700/aws-test/README.md

 ##  NOTES
 	- Some issues with Blink, mosh, and ngrok
 		- ngrok would not run in the background
-		- fortunately Blink allows multiple windows, but only one mosh connection
+		- fortunately Blink allows multiple windows, but only one mosh connection. (update) not using Blink at this time (see above)
 		-  Blink freezes occasionally and leaves a zombie process running on the server.
 Had to reboot the AWS server to reset
 	- It's possible to edit files pulled from Github to Working Copy in Textastic, but then it's a two or three step process to run them on the server:
-		- Switch to WorkingCooy to push the changes to Github.
+		- Switch to WorkingCopy to push the changes to Github.
 		- Then switch back to Textastic to merge the changes on Github with the files on the AWS server

+			git pull origin master

 		- If watch is not enabled on the ng server, then restart it
 	- This is not ideal, but it works!